pvcraven/web-development-class/source/semester_2/assignments/technical_writing_outline/index.rst

 * Ctrl-Shift-J will join your current line with the next one.
 * Build with the command-prompt and proof the output in your web browser.
 Ignore the 'preview pane' in PyCharm.
+* You need a blank line between each 'level' change of bullet lists.

 Grading
 -------